komuw/naz/documentation/sphinx-docs/introduction.rst

 * (a) For more information about all the parameters that `naz.Client` can take, consult the `docs <https://github.com/komuw/naz/blob/master/documentation/config.md>`_
 * (b) More examples can be `found here <https://github.com/komuw/naz/tree/master/examples>`_
 * (c) if you need an SMSC server/gateway to test with, you can use the `docker-compose <https://github.com/komuw/naz/blob/master/docker-compose.yml>`_ file in the ``naz`` repo to bring up an SMSC simulator.
-      That docker-compose file also has a redis and rabbitMQ container if you would like to use those as your `naz.q.BaseBroker`.
+      That docker-compose file also has a redis and rabbitMQ container if you would like to use those as your `naz.broker.BaseBroker`.